Tgcohce/solana-university-hackathon/README.md

 - **Devnet Only**: Currently configured for Solana devnet
 - **Demo Relayer**: Uses airdrop instead of proper relayer
-- **Simplified Verification**: secp256r1 verification is stubbed for demo
 - **No Transaction History**: History not yet implemented
 - **Single Key Only**: Multi-key support partially implemented